scarpazza/home-assistant-konnected-tutorial/README.md

 This is a minimalistic, step-by-step tutorial on how to bring up a full-featured alarm system based on the Konnected Alarm Pro board in Home Assistant.

+## Motivation
-Motivation: I wrote this because I found existing documentation lacking on what specific functions are offered by the HA alarm panel, and what functions you must add yourself in order to bring up a functioning system.
+I wrote this tutorial because I found existing documentation somewhat lacking on what exact functions are built into Home Assistant's `manual` alarm panel, and what functions you must add yourself to bring up a functional system.
+Inexperienced Konnected.io users seem to be especially puzzled by `manual`'s documentation, that does not seem to be designed for begineers.

 ## Audience
-My ideal reader is someone who just unboxed his Konnected board (or boards) and wants to integrate them into a Home Assistant setup but has no prior experience doing so.
-This tutorial has many limitations and shows things by example rather than cover concepts in depth.
-That's by design: it's intended for audiences who are ok understand things as they bring them up, as opposed to audiences who want to master Home Assistant concepts in detail before writing any configuration code.
+My ideal reader is someone who just unboxed his Konnected boards and wants to integrate them into a Home Assistant setup, but has no prior experience doing so.
+This tutorial has many limitations and teaches by example rather than covering concepts in depth.
+That's by design: it's intended for audiences who prefer understanding a design as they bring it up, as opposed to audiences who prefer mastering Home Assistant concepts before writing any configuration code.

 I *learn with my hands*.
 If you are like me, this tutorial might be a more useful initial starting point than HA documentation.

-All my design decisions are arbitrary and tuned to my very personal needs.
+My design decisions are somewhat arbitrary, and tuned to my very personal needs.
 Change them according to your needs.

 All feedback is welcome, but I'll make corrections only workload and family permitting.
 I have a full time job, two kids and other hobbies.

 ## Step 1 - configure the boards